 This is one of those times where less is more.

-If the platform your using allows the use of emojis, make sure and use them — conservatively — but definitely use them.
+If the platform you’re using allows the use of emojis, make sure and use them — conservatively — but definitely use them.

 The reason I warn about being conservative with them is that although a few well-placed emojis can spruce up your text, too many emojis can bury the message.